commercetools/ui-kit/tag/README.md

 #### Description

-A tag is often part of a list of items visualizing what has applied to some other element.
+A tag is often used for items that need to be labeled or categorized.
 This might apply to search terms or categories of a product.
+Tags can also have a "remove" button.

 #### Usage